How do I sign up to be part of Crazy8s 2018?

 What will the judges be looking for from our pitch?

-You’ll get a lot more information about this at the Crazy8s Info Session.
+You’ll get a lot more information about this at the Crazy8s Info Session and in our Pitch e-Book.
 But in general, judges will be excited to see creative ideas that are doable within the Crazy8s time frame.
 They want to see stand out content that helps keep Crazy8s on the map as a program which produces memorable films that boost careers and engages audiences across the globe.

 Do I have to do my pitch alone, or can I have my producer/co-director/co-writer pitch with me as well?